launchableinc/record-build-action/README.md

 Python version for the Launchable CLI to use.
 Default is `3.10`.
 Change this if your workflow requires a specific Python version.

 # License
-Launchable data collection action is licensed under [Apache license](./LICENSE).
+Launchable data collection actions are licensed under the [Apache license](./LICENSE).